 The father, now gigantic, wept the death of his daughter with giant tears that gathered in two streams, which gave birth to the lake Misurina.

-We hope you liked this page about what to see in Lake Misurina.
-Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+We hope you liked this page on what to see at Lake Misurina.
+Before saying goodbye, we would suggest you read our home page, with all the articles we wrote about Cortina d'Ampezzo.